Cornerstone-04/certifychain-fe/README.md

 ## ⚙️ Environment Setup

-Ensure the backend is running locally on **port 3000** (`http://localhost:3000`).
-All Axios requests are routed to this server.
+- Ensure the backend is running locally on **port 3000** at [`http://localhost:3000`](http://localhost:3000).
+- The production backend is also live at [**labeeb-production.up.railway.app**](http://labeeb-production.up.railway.app).
+  All Axios requests are routed to this server unless overridden.

-`.env` file is required in the root folder.
+A `.env` file is required in the root folder with the following content:

 ```bash
 VITE_API_URL=http://localhost:3000